 What is Spice?

 Spice isn’t just a single drug, but it refers to the name given to a collection of similar drugs called synthetic cannabinoids, which are made to imitate the effects of cannabis.
 They were banned last year, but were initially sold for legal highs.
+Spice cannot be detected using a cannabis drug test.
+Instead a spice drug test must be used to screen for the substance.

 The newer versions are even more potent and unstable according to experts.
 Users appear to be in a “zombie-like” state and the drug is very addictive and can set off psychotic episodes.